-Figure 1 Desired Attributes of an Engineer [3]
+Figure 1 Desired Attributes of an Engineer3

 Clearly, there is a lot of synergy between the NAE definition and the 'Boeing' Engineer.
-Strong analytical skills, communication skills, and life-long learning are some of the key common characteristics of the NAE and Boeing Engineer.
-Boeing still upholds these attributes as desirable in new hires.
+Strong analytical skills, communication skills, and life-long learning are some of the key common characteristics of both the NAE and Boeing Engineer.
+Boeing continues to uphold these attributes as desirable in new engineers.